 The Principal is responsible for ensuring that the procedures in this policy are followed by all staff.
-On behalf of the proprietor, the Education Director will monitor the carrying out of this policy at least once a year.
+On behalf of the proprietor, the Education Director through the governance schedule will monitor the carrying out of this policy at least once a year.